Mistralys/empyrion--game-notes/README.md

 ### Increased solar panel efficiency

-1. Open the file `Content/Configuration/BlocksConfig.ecf`
+1. Open the file `Content/Configuration/BlocksConfig.ecf`.
 2. Search for `SolarPanelBlocks`.
-3. Increase the value of `SolarPanelEfficiency`
+3. Increase the value of `SolarPanelEfficiency`.

+Look for `SolarPanelSmallBlocks` if you also wish to adjust the small panels.

-> NOTE: Chech the output of the solar system's sun.
+> NOTE: Check the output of the solar system's sun.
 If the planet only receives very little sunlight, increasing the efficiency will have little effect.

 ### Increase the solar panel build limit

-1. Open the file `Content/Configuration/BlocksConfig.ecf`
+1. Open the file `Content/Configuration/BlocksConfig.ecf`.
 2. Search for `SolarPanelBlocks`.
 3. Increase the value of `MaxCount`.